Richard Russell Waldron

-Richard Russell Waldron was a purser "and special agent" in the Wilkes Expedition, together with younger brother Thomas Westbrook Waldron (consul).
+Richard Russell Waldron (1803-1846) was a purser "and special agent" in the Wilkes Expedition, together with younger brother Thomas.
 Several landmarks were named after him or his brother.
 After the expedition was completed Waldron enjoyed some popularity and influence in Washington, D.C.

 Youth

 Born March 28, 1803, the oldest son of Daniel Waldron and Olive Huske Sheafe, he would have seen the 1819 bankruptcy of his father, the 1820 loss of the substantial landholdings that his family had possessed continuously since his ancestor Richard Waldron began to acquire Dover, New Hampshire holdings in 1635, and the 1821 death of his father.

 Family heirlooms

 By February 1827 he was "of Portsmouth" and he had possession of his ancestor Richard Waldron's papers.
 In September 1845 he provided Father Sebastien Rale's strongbox, another family heirloom, for safekeeping to the Massachusetts Historical Society.

 Wilkes Expedition

 Waldron was a member of the Wilkes Expedition which in 1840 visited Antarctica.
 Cape Waldron was named after him.

 In July 1840 the Wilkes Expedition named a small Fijian island after Waldron.
 This island may be more often referred to by its dual name of Namotu Island.

 This expedition also charted much of the west coast of the then-disputed Washington state coast, including the San Juan Islands of present-day Washington State.
 In May 1841 one of the islands was named Waldron Island.

 The expedition also visited Hawaii where "Purser R. R. Waldron and Joseph Drayton ventured inside Kilauea Caldera (in present day Hawaii Volcanoes National Park) and walked on the dome's hot surface until lava oozed through cracks that formed within fifteen feet of them."
 Waldron Ledge, which overlooks the caldera from the eastern rim, is a popular twenty-minute hike from the park visitor's center where rangers often take groups on short talks.

 Waldron also witnessed a treaty between the United States (signed by Wilkes) and the Sultan of Sulu in 1842.